-Balance sheet and trial balance are two important reports of the accounting system.
+A balance sheet and trial balance are two important reports of the accounting system.
 The balance sheet is one of the three financial statements that a company needs to file mandatorily under accounting principles.
-Trial balance, on the other hand, is usually for the internal purposes of the company.
+On the other hand, the trial balance is usually for the internal purposes of the company.
 Though both serve different purposes, they are very important for a business.
 To understand the use and importance of both, we need to see the differences between Trial Balance vs Balance Sheet.

 Trial Balance vs Balance Sheet – Differences